 No. Recommendation Justification 3 In the workforce survey, Energy Safety should consider adding a question about whether workers are comfortable reporting issues, even if they turn out to be false alarms, without fear of retaliation.
-This will help determine if employees feel safe to report on perceived issues even if they are unable to directly assess whether or not they are indeed hazardous.
+This will help determine if employees feel safe to report on perceived issues even if they are unable to directly assess whether they are hazardous.
 4 Energy Safety should consider adding a question/statement to the workforce survey about the degree that workers feel safe and empowered to point out issues with their managers not following protocols directly or pressuring employees to do so.
 This statement would help gauge whether there are current or ongoing issues with employees being pressured to cut corners, and if employees fear retaliation should they speak up.
 5 Energy Safety should also add a statement to the workforce survey similar to the following: "We have regular/open channels of communication with other teams and/or contractors that are responsible for wildfire mitigation work."
-This statement would help measure the degree to which the utility's teams are communicating with other wildfire mitigation teams or contractors as opposed to working in silos or operating in isolation from each other.
+This statement would help measure the degree to which the utility's teams are communicating with other wildfire mitigation teams within the utility or contractors as opposed to working in silos or operating in isolation from each other.
 6 Energy Safety should include the following question in the management self-assessment: "To what extent do you coordinate on safety matters with communication providers who you share pole space with, or who attach their equipment to the same poles?"
 This would encourage utility management to evaluate their safety coordination efforts with communications companies.
 Without proper coordination with the utilities, communications providers may be unaware of safety hazards that the utilities know of and could place their personnel in harm's way.
+7 The management self-assessment should include a question about the degree to which the utility shares information with other utilities and partner agencies about their safety programs and initiatives to address safety culture as part of sharing best practices.
+This should include metrics This will expose leading indicators to safety concerns that can be proactively addressed, also will expose best practices to other IOUs.
+Robust dialogue in safety can be better achieved through a sharing of the mechanisms

-7 Energy Safety should consider partnering with safety experts from the Occupational Safety and Health Administration (OSHA), California's Division of Occupational Safety and Health (Cal/OSHA), or independent monitors that could meet with and/or sporadically observe utility and contractor crews In addition to the interviews that take place as part of the SCA, meeting and/or observing the wildfire mitigation crews would help ensure that safety protocols are being followed and improvements realized.
+No. Recommendation Justification that examine how successful their efforts are in addressing areas of concerns. used by each utility to reach safety culture goals.
+8 Energy Safety should consider partnering with safety experts from the Occupational Safety and Health Administration (OSHA), California's Division of Occupational Safety and Health (Cal/OSHA), or independent monitors that could meet with and/or sporadically observe utility and contractor crews.
+In addition to the interviews that take place as part of the SCA, meeting and/or observing the wildfire mitigation crews would help ensure that safety protocols are being followed and improvements realized.